Accessibility Plan

 Youth Opportunities Unlimited (YOU) strives to meet the needs of its employees and customers with disabilities and is working diligently to remove and prevent barriers to accessibility.

-YOU has grown from an organization of 35 employees in 2013 to 72 employees in 2019.
-YOU is taking steps to formalize many of its practices including that for employment into written policies.
+YOU has grown from an organization of 72 employees in 2019 to 156 employees in 2025.
+YOU is taking steps to formalize many of its practices, including that for employment, into written policies.
 This rapid growth is in direct correlation with the expansion of YOU’s services and programming to be more inclusive and diverse yet remaining focused on the youth population.

-Our accessibility plan shows how YOU will play its role in making Ontario an accessible province for all Ontarians.
+This accessibility plan demonstrates how YOU has and will continue to play its role in making Ontario an accessible province for all Ontarians.
+This plan is reviewed and updated once every 5 years, the next review is scheduled for the summer of 2030.

 Section One: Past Achievements to Remove and Prevent Barriers

-This document includes a summary of the accessibility initiatives YOU has completed.
+This section includes a summary of the accessibility initiatives YOU has completed, as of the summer of 2025.

 Customer Service

 YOU maintains multiple media and communication channels to receive feedback from all people including those with disabilities.
-All feedback is addressed in accordance with existing YOU conflict resolution procedures.
+All feedback is addressed in accordance with the current YOU Conflict Resolution Policy which ensures that concerns are addressed in a fair and timely manner.
+A copy of this policy is available upon request in an accessible format.
 People with disabilities can notify YOU if alternate formats are necessary (see Information and Communications below).

-To date, YOU has accommodated three situations where a youth participant required the support of a service animal and all were accommodated to their satisfaction.
-Each situation was explored in full details and the youth participant was consulted to ensure accessibility needs were met.
+YOU has accommodated multiple situations where a youth participant required the support of a service animal and all were accommodated to their satisfaction.
+Each situation was explored in full detail and the youth participant was consulted to ensure that their needs were met.
 YOU employees are aware of the need to accommodate and to remove barriers while balancing this with the needs of other participants who may have allergies to animals.

 Information and Communications

 All publicly available information is made accessible upon request.
-Requests are directed to: info@you.ca Attention: Customer Feedback.
+Requests are directed to: info@you.ca with “ATTN: Accommodation Request” in the subject line.
 YOU’s Executive Assistant is the designated contact to respond to such requests.
 All correspondence will be acknowledged within two (2) business days.
 A written response, together with findings will be provided within fourteen (14) business days from receipt of correspondence.
 The response will be in a format that accommodates the correspondent’s needs.

 Employment